Decolonial Teaching and Learning Seminar Series

 - All seminar participants will be invited to contribute to Dr. Musleh-Motut’s larger research project, Creating Decolonial and Just Futurities in Postsecondary Education, by evaluating the impact of Decolonial Teaching & Learning on their teaching and student learning.
-Research support, including research protocols and assessments, will be designed and provided by ISTLD staff.

 - Participant cohorts will also be encouraged and supported in creating communities of practice that can collectively move through Decolonial Teaching & Learning and support one another beyond the end of the series.